AIMOverse/amico-docs/pages/docs/introduction.md

 ## What is Amico?

+Amico is an Event-based Autonomous AI Agent Framework written in Rust tailered for embedded AI devices and multi-agent systems.
+It is designed with high scalability and flexibility for customization, while remains simple to use and deploy autonomous AI agents on all-kinds of devices.

-Amico is a next-generation Autonomous AI framework and runtime designed for embedded devices and multi-agent systems.
-It is natively integrated with the Solana ecosystem, enabling AI agents to autonomously make decisions and take on-chain actions.
+Amico is natively integrated with the Solana ecosystem, enabling AI agents to autonomously make decisions and take on-chain actions.

-Amico offers a comprehensive set of features, including:
+Amico offers a comprehensive set of features, some hightlights including:

-- Autonomous AI runtime for embedded devices
+- Ideal for deploy Autonomous AI agent in a variaty of scenarios, with tailed support for embedded devices
-- Support for multi-agent systems
+- Support for multi-agent collboration & coordination
-- Autonomous AI for on-chain actions
+- Autonomous AI agents with on-chain actions capabilities
-- Proof-of-Agenthood (PoA) utilizing Trusted Execution Environments (TEE)
+- Low-Code development & deployement with runtime support

 ### Key Features

-- **Autonomous AI Agents**
+- **Event-based Autonomous AI Agents**

+  - Event is abstract in Amico, refers to any external triggers that can be the inputs to AI.
+This abstraction enables agents to respond to all-kinds of signals without human intervention.

-  - Amico agents make decisions autonomously based on events, the external envinronment, and their internal knowledge base, requiring no human input.
+  - Amico agents make decisions autonomously based on events, the external environment, and their internal knowledge base, requiring no human input.

 - **Designed for Embedded Devices**

-  - Amico is specifically designed for embedded devices, because agents with independent computing power are **real** autonomous agents.
-  - Agents can acquire information from the real world via sensors, cameras, GPS, etc., and respond to events via actuators.

-- **Native Web3 Integration**

-  - Amico integrates seamlessly with the Solana ecosystem, allowing agents to have their own wallets and autonomously interact with the Solana blockchain.
-  - The framework also supports other major Web3 ecosystems, including EVM chains.

-- **Multi-Agent Consensus**
+  - Thanks to the Rust language's support and security for embedded systems, a one-click deployment runtime, and plug-in capabilities for calling hardware modules, Amico can be adapted to most consumer-grade end-side ai electronic hardware.

+  - Any consumer-grade end-side ai hardware that uses Amico can directly use Amico's on-chain interaction module with the functionality of a Depin device.

+- **Support for Multi-Agent Collaboration & Coordination**

-  - Amico facilitates communication between autonomous agents, fostering decentralization within the agent community.
+  - Amico enables privacy-preserving communication between agents, fostering safety, trustibility,and decentralization within the agent community.
-  - For certain scenarios, partial consensus mechanisms can be used, instead of requiring full agreement among all agents.
+  - For certain critical scenarios, full/partial consensus between autonomous AI agents can be achieved through Amico, ensuring optimal decision-making.
-  - These consensus mechanisms also play a critical role in the Proof-of-Agenthood system.
+  - Proof-of-Agenthood (PoA) is a consensus mechanism we are working on, which aims to prove actions & decisions are made by the agent automously, rather by human.

 ## Architecture Overview